TeskaLabs/asab/doc/tutorial/web/chapter2.rst

 	import asab.storage.exceptions

-We want to start logging here:
+We want to start logging in here:

 .. code:: python